EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/05-kvm-templates.md

 ## Creating new virtual machines by cloning these templates

-This script uses a custom cloud-init User Data section, which means you cannot use the Proxmox GUI to edit cloud-init data.
-Therefore, the script encapsulates this logic for you, and makes it easy to clone the
+This script uses a custom cloud-init User Data template that is copied to `/var/lib/vz/snippets/vm-${VM_ID}-user-data.yml` which means that you cannot use the Proxmox GUI to edit cloud-init data.
+Therefore, this script encapsulates this logic for you, and makes it easy to clone the template:
-template:

 ```bash
 TEMPLATE_ID=9000 \